hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 #### The Golden Rules of ```<content>```

-1. On simple components, only need the nonspecific content tag.
+1. On simple components only needing the nonspecific content tag, use it!

 ```html
 <template>